 - Creating worship around you rather than around God

 - Making God look like a boring dad, the tooth fairy, or a legalistic megalomaniac

 - Creating an atmosphere or judgment and condemnation

 Of course there are others, but I think these capture the spirit of things.

 Lastly, if the youth worker will not build a team, they are hurting the youth ministry.
 Now, if the church is limited as to who can work with teens that is one things, purposely not creating a team so the youth worker can be the star is another.

 The Lone Ranger mentality is harmful to the youth ministry because it does not allow the youth ministry to multiply, listen to various perspectives, and benefit from the life experiences and gifts of others.

 If a youth worker can’t build a team and train them that’s one thing.
 If a youth worker won’t build a team, that’s another story.

 Don’t get caught in any of these traps.
-Stay humble, stay teachable, keep your eyes on Jesus and your job will be safe, well, at least safer.
+Stay humble, stay teachable, keep your eyes on Jesus and your job will be safe, well, safer.